-- Reclaimed concrete can be used in walkways providing a walkable surface and at the same time providing gaps for rainwater to reach the soil.
-By doing this the amount of runoff water will also be reduced, resulting in a smaller storm sewer system.
+- Reclaimed concrete can be used in walkways, providing a walkable surface and at the same time providing gaps for rainwater to reach the soil.
+This reduces the amount of runoff water that must be managed by storm sewer systems.

-- Concrete pavements can be broken in place and used as a base course for an asphalt pavement through a process called rubblization.
+- Concrete pavements can be broken in place and used as a base layer for an asphalt pavement through a process called rubblization.

 - Recycled concrete can be used as a bed foundation in which to lay underground utilities.

-- Recycled aggregate (crushed concrete) can be combined with virgin aggregate when used in new concrete.
+- Recycled aggregate (crushed concrete) can be combined with virgin aggregate when mixing new concrete.

-- Recycled concrete from construction has been used as a material to generate new reefs habitats.
+- Recycled concrete from construction has been used as a material to generate new reef habitats.

 Benefits of Concrete Recycling